iutools/iutools/doc/for-devs/test-plan.md

   - Make sure the example words are displayed in SYLLABIC

 Submit form with Enter key
-- Enter morpheme 'tut', then PRESS ENTER
+- Enter morpheme canonical='tut', then PRESS ENTER
+  - Form should be submitted
+- Enter grammar='verb' and press ENTER
+  - Form should be submitted
+- Enter meaning='land' and press ENTER
   - Form should be submitted

 Word Entry window hiding/showing
 - Reload the Morpheme Dictionary page
    - Make sure the Word Entry window is NOT showing